Massimo family: History

 The Massimo tradition of royal intermarriage continued when, in 1989, Prince Carlo Massimo (born 1942) married Doña Elisa Osorio de Moscoso y Estagna (born 1946), daughter of Pedro, Duke de Montemar (1904–1986), whose paternal great-grandmother was the Infanta Luisa Teresa de Borbón-Cadiz, daughter of the Infante Francisco de Paula of Spain (1824–1900) by her marriage to José Osorio de Moscoso, Duke de Sessa.

-The princely family is represented by Fabrizio Prince Massimo, 7th Prince of Arsoli and Triggiano (born 1963), and by Stefano Massimo, Prince of Roccasecca dei Volsci (born 1955), whose heir is Prince Valerio Massimo (born 1973).
+The princely family is represented by Fabrizio Prince Massimo, 7th Prince of Arsoli and Triggiano (born 1963), Prince Jimmy Massimo (born 1981), and by Stefano Massimo, Prince of Roccasecca dei Volsci (born 1955), whose heir is Prince Valerio Massimo (born 1973).
 On the 21 May 2009 Prince Valerio reached the summit of Mount Everest.

 Significance

 The family were major patrons of the arts, with the brothers Pietro and Francesco Massimo acquiring fame by protecting and encouraging the German printers Arnold Pannartz and Konrad Sweynheim, who came to Rome in 1467, where the first printed books in Italy were produced in the Massimo Palace.
 In the 17th century Cardinal Camillo II Massimo was famous as the patron of both Velasquez and Poussin.

 The Palazzo Massimo alle Colonne in Rome was built by the celebrated Sienese architect Baldassare Peruzzi by order of Pietro Massimo, on the ruins of an earlier palace destroyed in the sack of Rome in 1527.
 The curved façade is built on and dictated by the foundations of the stands for the stadium odeon of the emperor Domitian.
 The interior ceilings and vestibules are elaborately ornamented with rosettes and coffered roofs.
 The entrance ceiling is decorated with a fresco by Daniele da Volterra, who represented "Life of Fabius Maximus".
 The chapel on the 2nd floor was a room where the 14-year-old Paolo Massimo, son of Prince Fabrizio Massimo, was recalled briefly to life by Saint Philip Neri on March 16, 1583.
 The interior of the palace is open to public only on that day each year when the family receive the cardinals and other high officials to honor the event.
 Other notable events in the palace of the 16th century include various intra-familial murders.
 The palace is considered one of the most important early Renaissance mannerist masterpieces and remains the principal residence of the family, along with the Massimo castle in Arsoli.